g4m817/llm-attention-head-instability/README.md

 ### 7. Calibration (Probe Set)
 - A **small, synthetic probe set** of 50 adversarial instructions and 50 benign instructions was created.
 - These are **not drawn from AdvBench** or any evaluation dataset.
 - Purpose: identify (a) the instability window (start/end decoding steps) and (b) a candidate threshold that separates attacks from benign with low false positives.
 - This step is **model-family specific**:
-  - **Nous-Capybara-7B** → Window = 1–7
+  - **Nous-Capybara-7B** → Window = 1–7  @ 1% FPR
-  - **Mistral-7B-Instruct** → Window = 11–26
+  - **Mistral-7B-Instruct** → Window = 11–26 @ 1% FPR

 ### Evaluation (Held-Out Datasets)
-- Once calibrated, these windows/thresholds are **frozen** and applied as-is to evaluation datasets.
+- Once calibrated, these windows/thresholds are used for evaluaitons.
+Window selecitons are frozen, threshold selection is still not quite perfect, so more work needs to go into probe analsyis before results can be taken seriously.
 - Evaluation sets include:
   - **AdvBench attacks (520 prompts)**
   - **Synthetic benign prompts (520 prompts)**
-  - *(Additional datasets may be tested, but never used in calibration).*

 ### Why This Matters
 - Prevents “after-the-fact” selection of favorable windows.